 What are Middlewares?

-Middlewares in Zyeta are components that process HTTP requests and responses at the global level.
-They wrap around the request handling process, allowing code to be executed:
+Middlewares in Definable are components that process HTTP requests and responses at the global level.
+They wrap around the request handling process, allowing code to be executed:- Before the request is processed by the route handlers

 - After the route handler generates a response